-Filling the gap: Single implants vs. dental bridge
+Filling the gap: Single Dental Implants vs. Dental Bridge

-If you have a single missing tooth, you may be trying to decide whether to have a dental bridge to fill the gap or to invest in a dental implant.
+If you have a single missing tooth, you may be trying to decide whether to have a dental bridge to fill the gap or to invest in getting dental implants in London.

 Historically, a dental bridge has been the most common treatment for the loss of a single tooth and is still popular and effective.
-However, a significant downside is that, in order to secure a dental bridge, we have to grind down the healthy natural teeth on either side of the gap to support it.
+However, a significant downside is that to secure a dental bridge, we have to grind down the healthy natural teeth on either side of the gap to support it.
 Over time, these damaged healthy teeth can become unstable and vulnerable to decay, leading to further problems.
-Obviously, this isn’t desirable.
+This isn’t desirable.

 Although both dental bridges and dental implants can look very natural, we believe that replacing a missing tooth with a single dental implant has clear advantages.

 A dental implant looks and functions like a natural tooth

 With our dental implants in London, we place a strong titanium post directly into your jawbone – this is the implant.
 It sits where your root would have sat and stimulates the bone to strengthen and ossify around it, providing a solid foundation on which to attach a prosthetic tooth.
 As the dental implant is a standalone restoration, your surrounding natural teeth are left undamaged.

 Because of this integration with your bone, a dental implant functions with a strength that is comparable to a natural tooth.
 It also looks completely natural and people cannot tell from looking at you that you have a restoration.